 - Trace letters, shapes, and numbers.

 - Lace string through lacing cards.

 Practice two-handed activities such as lacing cards, hole punch, stringing beads, stencils, pegboards, tearing paper, twist ties, pipe cleaners, clothes pins, zip lock bags, and eye droppers.
-Some great hand strengthening activities include play dough, clay, screwing and unscrewing nuts and bolts off screws, using clothespins, paperclips and legos.
+Some great hand strengthening activities include play-doh, clay, screwing and unscrewing nuts and bolts off screws, using clothespins, paperclips, and legos.